incubyte/incubyte.github.io/content/blog/learnings-from-clean-coder.md

 `“One assert statement per test”`

 Core learning: Doing more than one thing at a time, or trying to “juggle” multiple things will ultimately lead to poor code quality and make the code less flexible.
-By making sure that we keep things simple, it makes life easier for the entire team.
+Making sure that we keep things simple, it makes life easier for the entire team.

 ### 4. F.I.R.S.T Principle for Tests